RoamGuru Roam Guru

 The Honest Assessment

 Paris rewards curiosity and punishes checklists.
-The best experiences—stumbling into a free concert at Sainte-Chapelle, discovering the Promenade Plantée's tunnel acoustics, watching sunset from the steps of Sacré-Cœur with a baguette—cost little or nothing but require openness to surprise.
+The best experiences—swimming in the Seine on a July morning, stumbling into a free concert at Sainte-Chapelle, tracing the Petite Ceinture through overgrown tunnels, watching the Eiffel Tower sparkle from the Champ de Mars with a €6 bottle of wine—cost little or nothing but require openness to surprise.

 The icons are worth seeing, but they're worth seeing on your terms.
 Skip the summit of the Eiffel Tower.
 Visit the Louvre on Friday evening.
 Take the stairs at Sainte-Chapelle's opening.
 Find the Rodin garden at 5 PM on a Tuesday.
+Walk the Promenade Plantée with a baguette and no destination.